-A chance encounter between the Royal portrait painter, John Hughes-Hallett and the painter Sally Trueman began a friendship that was to span two decades.
+A chance encounter between the Royal portrait painter John Hughes-Hallett and the painter Sally Trueman began a friendship that was to span two decades.
 Greatly influenced by her mentor, Sally's early work focused on portraiture.
 (Sally Trueman holds the copyright for all John Hughes-Hallett's paintings, except those residing in Her Majesty the Queen and His Royal Highness Prince Charles, Prince of Wales Art Collection.)

 Sally's work makes up part of the Museum Carcassonne, Brighton Museum collections and the National Portrait Gallery.
 She has had her painting published in a number of magazines and books including, International Artists, Pastel Artist, Artists and Illustrator, Practique des Arts and The Neurobiology of Painting by F. Clifford Rose.

 Sally Trueman also worked under the pseudonym of Heinrich Stoltz painting animal studies in pastel.
 Many of these pastels were sold through the auction houses such as Bonham's and Christie's in London between the years 1978 and 2006.